jsperatan/ibm-assignment-ansible/README.md

 3. Copy the SSH public key: ```cat ~/.ssh/ansible.pub```.
 We will require this later on for the managed node

 ## Setting Up - Managed Node
+> In the case where the DB is intended to be installed locally, the control node would double as the managed node.
+This means that this section will be executed on the control node instead.
 1. Check if Python is installed: ```python3 --version```
 2. If not, install Python by following the instructions [here](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu)
 3. Authorize the public key from the newly generated key pair: ```nano ~/.ssh/authorized_keys``` and append the public key into the file.
 Save and close the file.